Application of Whisper in Clinical Practice: the Post-Stroke Speech Assessment during a Naming Task: Conclusion

 \section{Conclusion}

-In conclusion, in this study we evaluated the applicability of Whisper, a general foundation model, to a specific clinical case study on a single-word speech task in patients with stroke.
+We evaluated the applicability of Whisper, a general foundation model, to a specific clinical case study on a single-word speech task in patients with stroke.
 Our findings confirmed that additional fine-tuning on single-word data is required to achieve efficient transcription performance that can facilitate clinically useful downstream tasks.
 Further, comparisons of fine-tuned model performance on in-domain and out-of-domain neurological disorder datasets suggests further need for model adaptation to disorder-specific data.
-To further assess the generalisability of the model, With such fine-tuning we can advance the automated analysis of pathological speech allowing for more efficient diagnosis and monitoring of stroke.
+With such fine-tuning we can advance the automated analysis of pathological speech allowing for more efficient diagnosis and monitoring of stroke.